 WORKING TOGETHER IN AN INTERDISCIPLINARY WAY

-Another reason for this choice is that Erfurt already has a data situation in the field of mobility and transport that is unique in Germany and special worldwide.
-Thanks to several successful research projects in recent years, the Bauhaus.MobilityLab project can build on an extensive, high-quality database, which will be expanded in the future with additional data sources from the mobility, logistics and energy sectors.
+Another reason for this choice is that Erfurt already has a data situation at its disposal in the field of mobility and transport that is unique in Germany and special across the globe.
+Thanks to several successful research projects in recent years, the Bauhaus.MobilityLab project can benefit from an extensive high-quality database, which will be expanded in the future with additional data sources from the mobility, logistics, and energy sectors.

 While the lab platform and AI living lab are being constructed, specific developments in the project's core areas are already taking place.
 This is in line with the fast-paced development of AI technology.
 Moreover, these lab innovations reflect the needs of companies, municipalities and research institutions, and, therefore, there has been a particular emphasis on developing the lab platform in a customer and market-oriented manner right from the beginning.